BNFC/bnfc/docs/lbnf.rst

 other cases, an integer suffix is used.
 No global checks are performed when generating these labels.
 Any label name clashes that result from them are captured by BNFC type checking on the generated rules.

-Notice that, using the ``rules`` macro, it is possible to define an LBNF grammar without giving any labels.
-To guarantee the uniqueness of labels, productions of the each category must be grouped together.

 .. _layout: